-With higher doses of sux (typically > 4 mg/kg), continuous binding to the acetylcholine receptors causes ongoing influx of sodium and efflux of potassium; however, the sodium-potassium ATPase activity is upregulated bringing ion concentrations back towards their resting states.
+With higher doses of sux (typically > 4 mg/kg), continuous binding to the acetylcholine receptors causes an ongoing influx of sodium and efflux of potassium.
+The sodium-potassium ATPase’s activity is upregulated bringing ion concentrations back towards their resting states.
 The receptor no longer responds appropriately to acetylcholine, and the NMJ blockade is prolonged.
-This phase 2 block has features similar to non-depolarizing blockers (ie, rocuronium, vecuronium) such as a fade with train-of-four nerve stimulation.
+This phase 2 block has features similar to non-depolarizing blockers (ie, rocuronium, vecuronium) such as a fade with train-of-four peripheral nerve stimulation.
 If a phase 2 block develops, supportive care is often the best management until the block wears off.

 Okay, enough about the details.
 Why is this topic important?
 Because healthcare providers will call anesthesia for stat intubations, and we need to look for contraindications to sux.

 - Known familial or prior history of malignant hyperthermia

 - Acute burn injury, extensive denervation injury, and upper motor neuron injury